angadhn/MySite/_notes/Space Data Center Analysis.md

 Further, their (erroneously calculated) envisioned launch cost of $30/kg makes their comparative economic analysis to terrestrial data centers unmoored from reality; even if launch comes down to $500/kg{%sidenote "owid-launch-cost" "In [2021 dollars](https://ourworldindata.org/grapher/cost-space-launches-low-earth-orbit), Falcon-9 launches cost $2600/kg and a Falcon Heavy's at $1500/kg.
 So, I'd say even $500/kg is an optimistic estimate."%}, five launches would result in an overall cost of $253.2M, not the purported $8.2M.

 This is not to say that SDCs have no value—the answer for space commercialisation will not be found through their economic analysis.

-> [!warning]This is a work-in-progress
-> This block is to warn you that this is a draft article.
-This block will be removed once I my analysis and comments are complete.
-This involves migrating my analysis into this write-up.
-So, if you stumble on this, treat everything below as inaccurate in math but principled in reasoning.
-The numbers in the abstract are accurate.

 # Introduction
 On Earth, data centers run on the existing electricity grid that, crudely put, use a combination of fossil fuels or terrestrial solar.
 So, technologists and entrepreneurs have recently talked up data centres in space to resolve three issues with terrestrial data centers (TDC):
 1. Data centers require tremendous amounts of energy, which is plentiful and "free" in space.
 There, 24/7 solar power is unhindered by day/night cycles, weather, and atmospheric losses (attenuation).